bookbinder/like-burning-incense/README.md

 - `psalmtones` directory: contains the psalm tones.
 The root portion of the folder contains the organ scores for the tones.
 The notes for the tones are in the `notes` subdirectory.
 The `AltogetherNew` lytex files produce printouts of all the tones.
-These printouts are found in the `out` subdirectory.
 There is a pdf of psalm tones organized by psalm-tone number (something I assigned), and there is a pdf of the psalm tones organized by the structure of the tone.
 Thus all the tones that have 3 beats in the first line and  3 beats in the second line are grouped together.
   This is helpful because the antiphons in the original project are followed by an unreferenced psalm tone.
-It is easier to find the right psalm tone when you know you are looking for, let’s say, a tone with 3 beats in both lines.
+It is easier to find the right psalm tone when you know you are looking for--say, a tone with 3 beats in both lines.
 - the `skel` director contains “skeleton” files, or templates when creating new antiphon or psalm files
 - `week1` contains Week 1 of the psalter, week2 contains Week 2, etc. There is